pwc2/decision-trees/README.md

 - `run_part3.py` creates boosted trees with varied parameters.

 `python main.py` will run all three parts in order, output will be saved in `model_output` folder.

+### Future improvements:

+- Refactor `AdaBoostClassifier` and `RandomForestClassifier` classes to inherit attributes from `DecisionTreeClassifier` class.